MicrosoftDocs/power-automate-docs/articles/embed-flow-dev.md

 <properties
-    pageTitle="Embed the Flow experience | Microsoft Flow" description="Embed the Microsoft Flow experiences into your web site or application" services=""
+    pageTitle="Embed the Flow experience | Microsoft Flow" description="Embed the Microsoft Flow experiences into your website or app" services=""
     suite="flow"
     documentationCenter="na"